S&W M&P Shield or Shield EZ 9mm Pistol

 - Hammer cocking surface

-No need for more than a few drops.
+No need for more than a drop or two.
 The oil will move around on its own and coat the necessary surfaces.

 Reassembly of the M&P Shield 9mm EZ Pistol